Undyed linen and dyed wool: tapestry weave with supplementary weft wrapping

 Gift of the John Huntington Art and Polytechnic Trust 1916.1980

 Riders dressed in hunting clothes and boots hurl rocks at fleeing lions.
-The man wears a short tunic, and the woman has a fluttering skirt.
-The border displays curving acanthus leaves that alternately enclose running lions and hares.
+The man wears a short tunic and the woman has a fluttering skirt.
+The border consists of curved acanthus leaves that enclose a chase of alternating lions and hares.
 This square was sewn onto a tunic rather than woven in.
-Hunting was a popular artistic theme in pre-Islamic traditions, including Byzantine art, and was then adopted into Islamic artistic vernacular.
+Hunting was a popular artistic theme in pre-Islamic traditions, including Byzantine art, and was then adopted into Islamic art.

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.